CMSC828G/CMSC828G/assignment-1/README.md

 ## Part 2: Graph Pooling

-The next step is to implement the graph pooling operation.
-In this assignment, you will implement a max pooling operation over the node features.
+The next step is to implement the graph pooling operation, and benchmark its performance.
+In this part, you will implement a max pooling operation over the node features.
 Specifically, you will write a Triton kernel that performs the following operation:

 $$ \text{MaxPool}(H) = \max_{i \in \{1, \ldots, N\}} H_{i,:} $$